A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

-To use a universal QTM $U$ provided by Proposition \ref{lemma:universal}, for the proof of Theorem \ref{normal-form}, we need to simulate it on a certain conservative QTM even with lower accuracy.
-Concerning the input form, we need to split a quadruple $(M,x,t,\varepsilon)$ in the proposition into three parts $(M,\varepsilon)$, $t$, and $x$ and then modify $U$ so that $U$ can take any input of the form $\qubit{\tilde{e}}\qubit{0^{t}1}\qubit{x}$, where $e=\pair{M,\varepsilon}$, and simulate $M$ on $x$ within time $t$ with accuracy at most $\varepsilon$.
-Furthermore, we need to make $U$ have \emph{clean outputs} by removing all non-blank symbols appearing in the left side region of any output string in time polynomial in $t$.
+For the proof of Theorem \ref{normal-form}, we need to simulate a universal QTM $U$ provided by Proposition \ref{lemma:universal} on a certain conservative QTM even with lower accuracy.
+Concerning the form of inputs given to $f$, we need to split a quadruplet $(M,x,t,\varepsilon)$ in the proposition into three parts $(M,\varepsilon)$, $t$, and $x$ and then modify $U$ so that $U$ can take any input of the form $\qubit{\tilde{e}}\qubit{0^{t}1}\qubit{x}$, where $e=\pair{M,\varepsilon}$, and mimic $M$ on $x$ within time $t$ with accuracy at most $\varepsilon$.
+Furthermore, we need to force $U$ to produce \emph{clean outputs} by relocating all non-blank symbols appearing in the left-side region of any output string to elsewhere in time polynomial in $t$.

 Theorem \ref{normal-form} now follows directly by combining Lemmas \ref{lemma:first-part}--\ref{lemma:second-part} and Proposition \ref{lemma:universal}.